ivanpustogarov/evasion-framework/README.md

  { .compatible = "mediatek,camsv3", },
  { .compatible = "mediatek,camsv4", },
  { .compatible = "mediatek,camsv5", },
- /*{ .compatible = "mediatek,camsv6", },
 ```

-When we compiled the xiaomi kernel, it also compiled some of the device tree files.
+The necessary device tree file entries should come with the xiaomi kernel.
 They can be found in `arch/arm/boot/dts/`.
 One of them is arch/arm/boot/dts/mt6765.dtb.
 Let's see if it contains our entries:
 ```
 $ grep mediatek,imgsys  arch/arm/boot/dts/mt6756.dtb
 Binary file arch/arm/boot/dts/mt6765 matches